The Good People: Critical reception

 Reviewing the novel for The Australian, Dianne Stubbings noted: "The Good People gave me chills.
 It reminds us how persistent the human spirit is in its yearning for answers, and the tragic consequences that may come when superstitious faith — even in good people — transmutes into blind action.
 It’s a haunting novel, shrewdly conceived and beautifully written."

-In the Australian Monthly Helen Elliott concluded: "Kent, a natural writer with a talent for metaphor, has military command of her research.
-The Good People might be Wuthering Heights gothic without the psychological speed, a novel in black and grey, but for those who enjoy slow-burning melodrama and their history re-enacted in hi-res minutiae, this will please."
+In The Monthly, Helen Elliott concluded: "Kent, a natural writer with a talent for metaphor, has military command of her research.
+The Good People might be Wuthering Heights gothic without the psychological speed, a novel in black and grey, but for those who enjoy slow-burning melodrama and their history re-enacted in hi-res minutiae, this will please".

 British speculative fiction writer Nina Allan described The Good People as "a novel of genuine power and considerable ambition".
-Writing in Strange Horizons she said it is an "unsentimental portrayal" of rural Ireland and its harsh daily life.
+Writing in Strange Horizons, she said it is an "unsentimental portrayal" of rural Ireland and its harsh daily life.
 She called the way Kent associates the villagers' superstitious beliefs with the valley they inhabit "an act of almost miraculous imagining".
 Allan added that it is Kent's "power[ful] ... writing" that brings Nance, Nóra and Mary to life "in a way that feels true for the time, and yet that also has weight and resonance for a modern audience."